bbhart/writing/travels/switzerland.md

 have Western-style toilets around with all the Westerners transiting the airport.
 If they truly don't then it's a giant fucking oversight.
 I was too tired to investigate further, and language was a challenge.
+(Update: scoped out the toilet situation a bit on my return flight and turns out most of them are actually Western-style... just my bad luck on the flight out. _shrug_)

 There are a lot of
-"fit-and-finish" type issues with the airport where it looks like it was a rush job at the end or they don't have enough maintenance staff -- cracked tiles, dirt along edges of wall, carpet misaligned, shoddy caulking in the bathroom.
+"fit-and-finish" type issues with the airport where it looks like it was a rush job at the end or they don't have enough maintenance staff -- cracked tiles, dirt along edges of wall, carpet misaligned, shoddy caulking in the bathroom, dirty hallway ceilings.
 The airport overall, though, is a feat of engineering.

 The Istanbul to Geneva flight was uneventful.
 I did manage to snap this photo shortly after departure: